Have you ever thought to yourself: What’s the least amount or minimum retirement savings I could get away with?

-It’s a perfectly valid question to ask; especially when you consider how little retirement savings most people actually have.
+Don’t be bashful about asking it.
+It’s a perfectly valid question to consider; especially when you think how little retirement savings most people actually have.

-While the major media outlets would have you believe that you need somewhere between $2 and $3 million dollars, you might be pleasantly surprised to learn that you could possibly become financially independent on a whole lot less than that.
+While the major media outlets would have you believe that you need somewhere between $2 and $3 million dollars, you might be pleasantly surprised to learn that you could possibly become financially independent and consider leaving full-time employment for a whole lot less.

 In fact, if there’s one thing I’ve learned from reading the success stories of so many real-life early retirees (some of which you’ll meet in a minute), it’s NOT that you need millions of dollars, insider investment knowledge, or even a big-time high-paying job.

-The trick is to simply work on reducing your living expenses.
+The real trick achieving financial freedom is to simply work on reducing your everyday living expenses.

 How to Calculate the Minimum Retirement Savings You Need

-In its simplest form, figuring out how much money you’ll need in order to retire can be reduced down to the following:
+In its simplest form, figuring out how much money you’ll need in order to retire can be reduced down to the following equation:

 Your living expenses.